SBajonczak/msteamsbasta/README.md

 gulp serve --debug
 ```

 To step through code in Visual Studio Code you need to add the following snippet in the `./.vscode/launch.json` file.
-Once done, you can easily attach to the node process after running the `gulp server --debug` command.
+Once done, you can easily attach to the node process after running the `gulp serve --debug` command.

 ``` json
 {